Below is a copy of the Journal I started back in April 2012 when I entered the Body for Life Challenge.

 Today is April 1, 2012 and tomorrow I begin my Body for Life.
 I am super excited but unreasonably nervous.
 I’m not sure why I’m so nervous other than it’s a big commitment; even if the commitment is to me and nobody else.
 I’ve already made some big changes in my life starting back in December of 2011.
 Before I explain those changes, I want to reflect back to many years ago.

-the price I was going to pay, or at least not
+Me at 18, smoking and not having a clue the price I was going to pay, or at least not giving a shit. |

-Mom and I about 4 years into
+Mom and I about 4 years into her illness and a year before she passed away. |

 I was excited about the idea of changing my body in less than 3 months but I made excuse after excuse to justify reasons I needed to put off starting the program.
 I met my Mother at that same park a short while later only this time she told me about a rare disease she had been diagnosed with called Masto-Cytosis.
 She told me there wasn’t a cure but the doctors were optimistic she would live for 10+ years and there was no reason to put my life on hold.